Making the UK greener, one house at a time

 The Environmental Impact of Cruise Ships

 Cruise ships are often likened to floating cities because of their size and capacity.
 For example, the Icon of the Seas can accommodate over 9,000 passengers and crew members.
-This ship alone would release around 15 million tonnes of CO2 annually, equivalent to 2.2 million cars.
+The Icon of the Seas, operating at a maximum of 15 cruises per year, would release approximately 2.85 million metric tons of CO2 annually.
+This is equivalent to the emissions of about 619,565 average passenger vehicles.

 Furthermore, on average, cruise ships and other maritime vessels, such as cargo ships, tankers, oil tankers, and ferries, account for about 3% of greenhouse gas emissions yearly.
 On average, a cruise ship emits 250g of CO2 per passenger kilometre travelled—much more carbon intensity than a short-haul flight.